Fatima-Ahmed12/Hex_Softawre_Web_Music_player/README.md

 <h1>Web Music Player</h1>
 <h2> Project OverView</h2>
 <p>
-I make a Web Music Player Website using html,css and vanilla javascript.In this website you can play differenrt musics ,it display musics name along with their artist,you can play previous and also next song,it display playlist of different musics in which you choose and play any music of your choice.</p>
+I make a Web Music Player Website using html, css and vanilla javascript.In this website you can play differenrt musics , it display musics name along with their artist, you can play previous and also next song, it display playlist of different musics in which you choose and play any music of your choice.</p>
 <h2>Objectives</h2>
 <ul type=disc>
  <li>To understand the use of Ids,Classes ,List, Paragraphs and Semantic Elements in html.</li>